semantic-systems/coypu-temporal-extraction-service-machamp/uie/README.md

 wget https://www.fdr.uni-hamburg.de/record/13621/files/large_fullpate_multi.zip
 ```

-The downloaded models should be extracted into a new directory with the name ``finetuned_models``.
+The downloaded models should be extracted into a new directory named ``finetuned_models``.

 [![Graphic of the UIE Architecture](../docs/images/uie-model-small.png)](#download-the-models)
 > Graphic of the UIE Architecture [[Lu et al., 2022]](#references)